Hnahthial

 Hnahthial is the headquarters of Hnahthial district in the Indian state of Mizoram.
-The term Hnahthial is a Mizo term which means Phrynium capitatum, a plant which grows in plenty in Hnahthial.
+The term Hnahthial is a Mizo term that means Phrynium capitatum, a plant that grows abundantly in Hnahthial.

 Demographics

 As of the 2011 Census of India, Hnahthial has a population of 7187 of which 3,573 are males while 3,614 are females as per report released by Census India 2011.
 Hnahthial has an average literacy rate of 97.24%, higher than state average of 91.33%: male literacy is 97.94%, and female literacy is 96.55%.
 In Hnahthial, 13.18% of the population is under 6 years of age.

 Education

 There is one college, Hnahthial College, under Mizoram University and a number of public and private schools.
-Hnahthial has one government higher secondary school, two government high schools, three middle schools, seven government primary schools and seven private schools.
+Hnahthial has one government higher secondary school, two government high schools, three middle schools, six government primary schools and eight private schools.